Child Sex Trafficking in Canada and How To Stop It

 The biggest problem in Canada is that the public is unaware of the issue.
 Women, youth, children, the marginalized and vulnerable will become potential targets and victims unless we do something to stop it.

-Cathy Peters is a former inner city high school teacher and, since 2014, has made over 600 presentations to more than 20,000 people
+Cathy Peters is a former inner city high school teacher and, since 2014, has made over 650 presentations to more than 20,000 people.

-She has received 14 Challenge Coins from Victoria, Kitimat, North Vancouver, Coquitlam, Richmond, Surrey, and Chilliwack RCMP detachments, RCMP HQ Counter Exploitation Unit, New Westminster Police Department after presenting at the Justice Institute, Federal Corrections, Delta, Abbotsford, and the Vancouver Police Department.
+She has received 17 Challenge Coins from Kitimat, North Vancouver, Coquitlam, Richmond, Surrey, and Chilliwack RCMP detachments, the RCMP HQ Counter Exploitation Unit, and from the RCMP Headquarters E Division Commanding Officer, Federal Corrections, New Westminster Police Department after presenting at the Justice Institute, Delta, Abbotsford, Victoria, and three coins from Vancouver Police Department.

-Cathy’s work was introduced in the BC Legislature and she was asked to three Federal Justice Committees on human trafficking.
-She has been a speaker to three MMIWG gatherings, numerous Indigenous groups, and had a booth at the July 2022 Assembly of First Nations Convention where she met hundreds of Indigenous leaders.
+Cathy’s work was introduced in the BC Legislature.
+She had a booth at the 2019 and 2023 UBCM conventions for BC civic and provincial politicians.
+She was asked to present to three Federal Justice Committees and to the Federal Status of Women Committee on Human Trafficking.
+Cathy has been a speaker to three MMIWG gatherings, numerous Indigenous groups and had a booth at the July 2022 Assembly of First Nations Convention.

 “Society and culture have come to a point where the most vulnerable are not being protected.
 Today’s youth, children, the vulnerable and marginalized are at a huge risk of early sexualization and sexual predation.
 They are aggressively targeted for sexual exploitation yet unaware of the insidious, coercive and manipulative tactics of the sex industry.
 As a society we have a moral obligation to address this exploitation immediately, resolutely and robustly.
 If we do not do so, the harm caused to future generations will be incalculable.” —Cathy Peters